InfiMed-ORBIT: Aligning LLMs on Open-Ended Complex Tasks via Rubric-Based Incremental Training: ORBIT Framework

-\textbf{Training Stability Strategies.} In practice, we observed that the inherent variability in rubric design can lead to reward signals that quickly converge to locally similar states, resulting in identical reward scores for the same inputs.
-Additionally, the behavior induced by rubric design may easily exceed the exploration capacity of the base model.
-Drawing on insights from prior work~\cite{yu2025dapo,liu2025prorl,Polaris2025}, we introduce two key characteristics to address these challenges: \begin{itemize} \item \textbf{Variance-Aware Dynamic Sampling.} Updating on batches with zero reward variance (i.e., $\sigma_G \approx 0$) leads to undefined advantages and instability.
-We explicitly filter these uninformative samples using a dynamic binary mask $M_q$:
+\textbf{Training Stability Strategies.} In practice, rubric-derived rewards often saturate quickly within rollout groups, producing identical scores and zero-variance advantages.
+Case-specific rubric targets may also exceed the base policy’s limited exploration capacity.
+Drawing on previous insights~\cite{yu2025dapo,liu2025prorl,Polaris2025}, we introduce two mechanisms to mitigate these issues: \begin{itemize}[itemsep=1pt,topsep=2pt,leftmargin=*] \item \textbf{Variance-Aware Filtering of Rollouts.} Performing policy updates on rollout groups with near-zero reward variance ($\sigma_G \approx 0$) results in ill-defined advantage estimates and numerical instability.
+We proactively filter these uninformative rollouts via a dynamic binary mask $M_q$:

-The loss is computed only over valid queries $\mathbb{E}_{q}[M_q \cdot \mathcal{L}_{\text{GRPO}}(q)]$, ensuring updates are driven solely by discriminative signals. \item \textbf{Staged Entropic Restarts.} At the transition of each training stage $k$, while we initialize the policy parameters $\theta_{k+1}$ from the best checkpoint $\theta^*_k$, we strictly reset the sampling temperature $T$ to re-introduce stochasticity:
+The loss is computed only on valid queries $\mathbb{E}_{q}[M_q \cdot \mathcal{L}_{\text{GRPO}}(q)]$, ensuring that updates are driven solely by discriminative signals. \item \textbf{Staged Entropy Injection.} Between training stages $k$ and $k{+}1$, we re-initialize policy parameters $\theta_{k+1}$ from the best prior checkpoint $\theta^*_k$ and adjust the sampling temperature $T$ upward to reinstate exploratory behavior: